mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/3-rhinocommon-geometry/index.md

   <tr>
     <td><b>Point4d</b></td>
     <td>X as Double </br>Y as Double </br>Z as Double </br>W as Double</td>
     <td>Used for grips or control points.
 Grips have weight information in addition to the 3D location.</td>
   </tr>
 </table>

-As for vectors, there are two main types.
+As for vectors, there are two main types:

 <table class="rounded">
   <tr>